Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 H-2

-FIGURE 22-6 The difference between these two types of ininite switches is the position of the small
+FIGURE 22-6 The difference between these two types of ininite switches is the

 heater in the circuit, located inside the switch.
-In igure (a), the heater is in parallel with the surface
+In igure (a), the heater is in

 element and is voltage sensitive.
-In igure (b), the heater is in series with the surface element and is
+In igure (b), the heater is in series with the

 current sensitive.